-- A combined secondary/postsecondary application is completed every two years, with the most recent submitted to the Minnesota State grant management system in May 2022. - A Comprehensive Local Needs Assessment (CLNA) is updated every two years and a summary (CLNA Framework) is provided with the local application.
-CLNA results drive budgeting decisions.
+- A combined secondary/postsecondary application is completed every two years, with the most recent submitted to the Minnesota State grant management system in May 2023.
+Additionally, an application and budget update is required on the year between the twoyear submission if changes are needed. - A Comprehensive Local Needs Assessment (CLNA) is updated every two years and a summary (CLNA Framework) is provided with the local application.
+CLNA results drive budgeting and programmatic decisions.
 The current CLNA, including all supporting documentation, is on file. - A budget for secondary and postsecondary expenditures is submitted annually.
 A process for joint planning and decision-making has been established within the consortium governance structure. - A process for funding decisions has been established within the consortium governance structure.